 Ingredient Notes:

-- Gluten Free Flour Blend - I tested this recipe with King Arthur Measure for Measure and Bob's Red Mill 1:1 flour blends.
-Other blends should work, but some may need more or less liquid, depending on the starch-to-grain ratio.
+- Gluten Free Flour Blend – I tested this recipe with King Arthur Measure for Measure and Bob’s Red Mill 1:1 flour blend.
+Other blends may work, but adjust the liquid as needed.

 - Baking Powder and Soda - Use aluminum-free baking powder.